-I answered a question on productivity versus productiveness on Philosophy in Action Radio on 28 November 2010.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on productivity versus productiveness on 28 November 2010.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 What is the difference (if any) between 'productiveness' and 'productivity'?
 People often seem to use the terms interchangeably, but are they the same?

 My Answer, In Brief: Productivity concerns a person's achievement of his goals effectively and efficiently, whereas productiveness is the virtue of creating the material values required to sustain one's life.
 Morality requires productiveness, but not maximal productivity.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 The mission of Philosophy in Action is to spread rational principles for real life... far and wide.
 That's why the vast majority of my work is available to anyone, free of charge.
 I love doing the radio show, but each episode requires an investment of time, effort, and money to produce.
 So if you enjoy and value that work of mine, please contribute to the tip jar.
 I suggest $5 per episode or $20 per month, but any amount is appreciated.
 In return, contributors can request that I answer questions from the queue pronto, and regular contributors enjoy free access to premium content and other goodies.

 Thank you for contributing to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!